 - Higher cost: production costs for latex, especially natural latex, are often higher, which may make hybrids with sizable latex comfort layers more expensive than hybrids with foam comfort layers.

-Hybrid mattresses also have potential drawbacks.
-One is that the complicated construction can be susceptible to a subpar layer that acts as a weak link.
+- The complicated construction of hybrid mattresses can be susceptible to a subpar layer that acts as a weak link.
 In building a mattress that includes many different layers, there is a greater risk that one of those layers is composed of a lower-quality material.
 Unfortunately, one weak layer can significantly degrade the overall performance of a mattress.

 Lifespan of a Hybrid Mattress